-Many studies suggest that the successful integration of RPA solutions can result in heavy savings – organisations can observe cost savings of up to 50%.
+Many studies suggest that the successful integration of RPA solutions can result in heavy savings – organizations can observe cost savings of up to 50%.
 But there is more than simple cost savings to it.
 The white paper published by the World Economic Forum in collaboration with Accenture suggests that the RPA applications in logistics are going to reach $2.4 trillion.

 In this post, we are going to take a closer look at some of the use cases of the RPA in logistics and transportations.
-We are going to cover some of the most popular processes that have been automated successfully by organisations.
+We are going to cover some of the most popular processes that have been automated successfully by organizations.

 Inventory plays a big role in logistics and supply chain management.
 The goods could be anything from raw material to finished products.
-You need to make sure that there is a constant influx of raw materials all the while trying to minimise the associated cost.
+You need to make sure that there is a constant influx of raw materials all the while trying to minimize the associated cost.
 There are many challenges though such as high lead times, inefficient tracking, and an overall lack of visibility.

 Integrating automation tools can reduce the inventory processing time significantly (as much as 70% according to some studies).
 In order to do it though, you need to streamline the whole pipeline that includes inventory drops, invoice creation, and procurement.
 Software bots can be in charge of monitoring the inventory, generating notifications whenever manual intervention becomes necessary.

 Order to cash

 Order to cash is concerned mostly about receiving and processing customer sales orders.
 Some of the challenges and difficulties involved in order to cash are manual errors, lower net profit, waste of resources and time, delay in processing orders, etc.